 And while the footbed can be taken out as mentioned, wide footed individuals may still find the fit a little too tight, particularly close to the ankle area.
 But the primary nuisance deals with knowing which size is the best for you.
 Sizing runs either too small or large, and it’s possible to end up with the wrong fit if you’re not careful with ordering.
 Users with wide feet will probably need a half-size higher than what they would normally wear, whereas anyone with smaller feet might be okay with their normal size, or possibly even a 1/2 size smaller.

 The Muck Boot MuckMaster is a high-top boot that’s engineered to get you through the toughest terrain, all even if you’re hiking through the dense canopy or rocky surfaces that are wet.
 It’s clearly designed for people with large and wide feet.
 Of course, this doesn’t totally rule out people with smaller feet at all.
-But the interior support and padding are manufactured in a way to give people a more ergonomic fit than a traditional rubber hunting boots is able to do.
+But the interior support and padding are manufactured in a way to give people a more ergonomic fit than traditional rubber boots is able to do.
 At the same time, the cushioning clings to the feet yet doesn’t impede movement in the least.
 This results in a feeling that’s comparable to walking in a pair of good sneakers that you’ve just begun to break in.

 Proper Maintenance is Key